ShubhamPorwal123/Rest-Api-Using-Spring-Boot/README.md

 # Rest-Api-Using-Spring-Boot

+#### Note : create a database in MySQL with the same name given in application.properties file and then run the program, the table will be automatically generated.

 ## Below are the screenshots of CRUD operations performed using MySQL and Postman

 ### Fetch All Students Data